Morse Code – Through the Years

 Paddles, now also called keys

-These are the mechanical interface between the sender and an electronic keyer, touched by the sender's thumb and fore-finger (normally dots on the thumb, dashes on the finger).
+These are the mechanical interface between the sender and an electronic keyer, touched by the sender’s thumb and fore-finger (normally dots on the thumb, dashes on the finger).
 There are a couple of different types: Single lever Double lever.
 Other variations exist; returning the levers to their normal position after being pressed by using springs (compressing or expanding) or magnets (repelling or attracting.)
-The N2DAN Mercury became popular amongst members as well as the Bencher produced by W9KNI's company, Bencher.
-Now M0AGA (FOC 1812) produces what is arguably the best paddle in the world, the Chevron, shown here.
-More notes on keys.
+The N2DAN Mercury became popular amongst members as well as the Bencher produced by W9KNI’s company, Bencher.
+Ex FOC member M0AGA, produces what is arguably the best paddle in the world, the Chevron, shown here.

 Keyboard